The Problem

 Outcome

-- Three pricing tiers shaped to local wallets — Traktir per event, Premium at Rp 149K per event, Keluarga at Rp 299K per year
+- 3 pricing tiers calibrated to Indonesian wallets — free per event, Rp 149K per event, Rp 299K / year family plan

 Why this matters

 Inviboo is how Idin Studio earns the right to talk about Indonesian product work.
 We run the same engineering discipline on our own product that we run on client engagements — and we carry the same risk our clients carry, with our own time and money.
-The work compounds: every pattern we harden for Inviboo — the Clean Architecture backend, the agentic workflow, the localization defaults — becomes a reusable asset across client projects.
-Pre-revenue today, but the product is real, the testimonials are real, and the codebase is shipping.
+The work compounds: every pattern we harden for Inviboo — the Clean Architecture backend, the agentic workflow, the event orchestration logic — becomes a reusable asset across client projects.
+Pre-revenue today, but the platform is real, the testimonials are real, and the codebase is shipping.